What Valentine's Gifts Really Mean: The Language of Love

 Modern Interpretations of Valentine’s Gifts

-Focus on practical items with emotional significance
+Practical items with emotional meaning

 Psychological Significance